UniversalDependencies/UD_Swedish-Talbanken/README.txt

 straightforward segmentation based on whitespace and punctuation, but the following special cases deserve to be mentioned:

+- Numerical expressions (including dates) are treated as single words and not segmented into their components as long as they do not contain spaces.
-- Abbreviations are treated as single words regardless of whether they contain spaces or not (and internal spaces are replaced by underscore characters).
+- Abbreviations are treated as single words regardless of whether they contain spaces or not.

-- Numerical expressions including dates are treated as single words and not segmented into their components.
+The Swedish UD treebank contains the following tokens with spaces (all abbreviations):

+Bl a
+bl a
+d v s
+e d
+f n
+fr o m
+Fr o m
+m fl
+m m
+o s v
+s k
+t ex
+t o m
+t v

 The Swedish UD treebank does not contain multiword tokens.